 Gratitude begets gratitude and we are truly grateful for where we are now with life…

 Two days later, we headed to Phuthaditjhaba, which is past Bethlehem and about 80km from Clarence.
-The road there were a pleasure as natures eye candy were something to behold.
-All along the roadside as far as the eye could see, were sunflowers and pink and white kosmos/Costlots.
-It was absolutely beautiful and we felt superblessed…the best was yet to come…
+The road there was a pleasure as nature’s eye candy was something to behold.
+All along the roadside as far as the eye could see, were sunflowers and pink and white kosmos/Cost lots.
+It was absolutely beautiful and we felt superblessed… the best was yet to come…

-As Phuthaditjhaba were only a tiny township, we booked accommodation at the Metsimatso lodge about 20 minutes drive from site.
+As Phuthaditjhaba was only a tiny township, we booked accommodation at the Metsimatso lodge about 20 minute drive from the site.
 We were amazed at what we found.
-Situated on the Metsimatso dam with the Drakensberg mountain range looming all round us.
+Situated on the Metsimatso dam with the Drakensberg mountain range looming all around us.
 It was the perfect spot, especially for writing my book.
 We were there for a week and I got a lot of writing done.

 The weather played along nicely as it was cold and we had a lovely fireplace.
-Perfect spot also for my yoga as they have a lovely carpeted area where I could place my mat and overlook natures beauty.
-Cows walks by with their bells, adding a lovely calm to enhance the experience.
+The perfect spot also for my yoga as they have a lovely carpeted area where I could place my mat and overlook nature’s beauty.
+Cows walk by with their bells, adding a lovely calm to enhance the experience.

-Vusi is the most amazing manager there, soft spoken, but absolutely in control of everything.
-I saw him multitask under extreme circumstances and were very impressed.
-We had lots of power cuts, but we were never uncomfortable as he brought us a battery operated light and even a heater.
+Vusi is the most amazing manager there, soft-spoken, but absolutely in control of everything.
+I saw him multitask under extreme circumstances and was very impressed.
+We had lots of power cuts, but we were never uncomfortable as he brought us a battery-operated light and even a heater.

-On a Sunday morning, we took some time for a breakfast in Clarence while the men were doing some mundane work.
-This is the second time for us visiting the stunning town of touristy Clarence.
+On a Sunday morning, we took some time for breakfast in Clarence while the men were doing some mundane work.
+This is the second time for us to visit the stunning town of touristy Clarence.
 There were so many people and cars with various number plates as it is close enough for the city folks to have an awesome weekend excursion.